VHT Special 6 Ultra Guitar Amp Mods

 Special 12/20RT Send & Receive Level Controls

-Special 6 Ultra Send & Return Level Controls
+Special 6 Ultra Master Volume/Send Level & Return Level Controls

-Send Level Control: Remove R21 (or just clip a leg), clip C20's right leg that connects to the return jack's blue wire.
-Connect that leg to the Send Level Pot's pin 3.
+Master Volume/Send Level Control: Remove resistor R21 (or just clip a leg), clip capacitor C20's right leg that connects to the return jack's blue wire.
+Connect that leg to the Master Volume/Send Level Pot's pin 3.
 Solder a 1.5k ohm resistor to the pot's pin 2 (inside heat shrink tube) and connect the other end of the resistor to the return jack's blue wire.
 Connect pin 1 to the return jack's ground wire (the bare wire closest to the chassis wall connecting the return, send & foot switch jacks).

 Send Level Control Install